kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 When using SSL offloading outside of cluster (e.g. AWS ELB) it may be useful to enforce a redirect to HTTPS even when there is no TLS certificate available.
 This can be achieved by using the `nginx.ingress.kubernetes.io/force-ssl-redirect: "true"` annotation in the particular resource.

+To preserve the trailing slash in the URI with `ssl-redirect`, set `nginx.ingress.kubernetes.io/preserve-trailing-slash: "true"` annotation for that particular resource.

 ### Redirect from/to www